google-udacity-india-scholars/mws-track-gifs/README.md

 ## Getting Started
 - Share your Project Ideas
-- Contact me @TavishJain.and on slack.
+- Contact me (Tavish Jain) for more information
 - Looking for a good team name.

 ## Project URL